BetterMoneyLabs/chaincash/contracts/offchain/basis.md

  disappearing, after some period last tracker state snapshot committed on-chain becomes redeemable without it.
 If tracker is starting censoring notes associated with a public key, by not including them into on-chain update, it is still possible to redeem them.
 There could be different improvements to the tracker design, see "Future Extensions" section.
-* IOU note from A to B is represented as (B_pubkey, amount, nonce, sig_A) record, where sig_A is a signature for (B_pubkey, amount, nonce).
+* IOU note from A to B is represented as (B_pubkey, amount, timestamp, sig_A) record, where amount is the **total** amount of A's debt before B, timestamp is timestamp of latest payment from A to B, and sig_A is a signature for (B_pubkey, amount, nonce).
 Only one updateable note is stored by a tracker, and redeemable onchain.
-A tracker is storing (amount)
+Thus a tracker is storing (amount, timestamp) pairs for all A->B debt relationships.
+The tracker commits on-chain to the data by storing a digest of a tree where hash(A ++ B) acts as a key, and (amount, timestamp) acts as a value.

+* If A has on-chain reserve, B may redeem offchain from A->B note, by providing proof of (amount, timestamp).
+Reserve contract UTXO is storing tree of hash(AB) -> timestamp pairs.
+It is impossible to withdraw a note with timestamp <= redeemed again.
+After on-chain redemption, A and B should contact offchain to deduct before next payment from A to B done.
+A note may be redeemed only one week after creation (timestamp of last block is one week ahead of timestamp in the note, at least).

 ## Basis Contract

 ## Offchain Logic

+## Security Assumptions

+We assume that tracker is honestly collecting and announcing notes it has.
+However, malicious trackers may deviate from honest behaviour.

+Tracker can simply go offline, but then the latest state committed on-chain is still redeemable,

+Tracker may remove debt notes of protocol participants.
+This problem can be tackled with the anti-censorship protection from "Future Extensions" section.

+Tracker may collude with a reserve holder to inject

 ## Wallet